 Much like menstrual hygiene products, methods of contraception can often be costly and difficult to obtain.
 In Canada, street nurses play a crucial role in contraceptive education and provision for people experiencing homelessness.
 This can include distributing condoms and other contraceptives, HIV and pregnancy testing as well as educating those experiencing homelessness on safer sex practices.

-People who are homeless, particularly young women involved in the sex trade, are at increased risk of sexually transmitted disease, including hepatitis, chlamydia, gonorrhea, and HIV infection.
-As well, both men and women who are homeless are at increased risk for disease due to injection drug use, multiple sexual partners and unprotected sex.
-Developing adequate treatment plans for people whose lives are inherently unstable and for whom there are inadequate supports is complex.
+People experiencing homelessness, particularly young women involved in the sex trade, are at increased risk of sexually transmitted diseases, including hepatitis, chlamydia, gonorrhea and HIV infection.
+Also, both men and women experiencing homelessness are at increased risk for disease due to injection drug use, multiple sexual partners and unprotected sex.

 While access to contraception has increased substantially in recent years, low-income individuals are still twice as likely to use no contraceptives compared to higher income earners.
 Accessible birth control is one of the easiest ways to reduce costs on the healthcare system, but unlike in the U.S., U.K. and several countries in Europe, there is no universal subsidy for contraception in Canada.

 A recent survey conducted by the Society of Obstetricians and Gynaecologists in Canada (SOGC) reported that 61% of Canadian women have had an unintended pregnancy.
 Following these alarming results, SOGC launched SexandU.ca to raise awareness about contraception and sexually transmitted infections.
 SexandU.ca provides accurate, credible, and up-to-date information and education on topics related to sexual and reproductive health.